teistiz/instanssi-samples/sdl2cubes/README.md

 ### Linux

 The included Makefile should work as-is on most Linux distributions.
-You'll need a compiler toolchain (e.g. the "build-essentials" package on Ubuntu-likes) and development files for SDL2 and ogg, vorbis and vorbisfile.
+You'll need a compiler toolchain (e.g. the "build-essential" package on Debian, Ubuntu and relatives) and development packages for sdl2, ogg, vorbis and vorbisfile.

 ### Windows (Visual C++ 2015)